alex-rodriguez/easy_captcha_solver/README.md

 Tesseract Gem
 ----------------

-If Tesseract-ocr is required in the gemspec file it always fails when installing the easy_captcha_solver gem.
-I don't know why, so be aware of installing tesseract-ocr gem despite of not being required.
+If Tesseract-ocr is required in the gemspec file it fails when installing easy_captcha_solver.
+I don't know why, so be aware of installing tesseract-ocr gem despite of not being required by gemspec.

 Using the gem
 ----------------